 The programmable flipflop in the LE can be configured for D, T, JK, or SR operation.
 The clock, clear, and preset control signals on the flipflop can be driven by global signals, general-purpose I/O pins, or any internal logic.
-For combinatorial functions, the flipflop is bypassed and the output of the LUT drives the output of the LE.
+For combinatorial functions, the flipflop is bypassed and the LUT's output drives the LE's output.

-The LE has two outputs that drive the interconnect: one drives the local interconnect and the other drives either the row or column FastTrack Interconnect routing structure.
+The LE has two outputs that drive the interconnect: one drives the local interconnect, and the other drives either the row or column FastTrack Interconnect routing structure.
 The two outputs can be controlled independently.
 For example, the LUT can drive one output while the register drives the other output.
 This feature, called register packing, can improve LE utilization because the register and the LUT can be used for unrelated functions.

-The FLEX 10KE architecture provides two types of dedicated high-speed data paths that connect adjacent LEs without using local interconnect paths: carry chains and cascade chains.
-The carry chain supports high-speed counters and adders and the cascade chain implements wide-input functions with minimum delay.
-Carry and cascade chains connect all LEs in a LAB as well as all LABs in the same row.
+The ACEX 1K architecture provides two types of dedicated high-speed data paths that connect adjacent LEs without using local interconnect paths: carry chains and cascade chains.
+The carry chain supports highspeed counters and adders, and the cascade chain implements wide-input functions with minimum delay.
+Carry and cascade chains connect all LEs in a LAB and all LABs in the same row.
 Intensive use of carry and cascade chains can reduce routing flexibility.
 Therefore, the use of these chains should be limited to speed-critical portions of a design.